 Pedigree Chart ~ This includes all direct descendants, beginning with myself.
 It is the “family tree” type of chart that is most familiar when you think about genealogy.
 It looks like this:

 Ahnentafel Report ~ This is divided by generation and includes everyone found in my ancestry, beginning with me as Generation 1.
 My report goes back to Generation 19 in the year 1428 in Scotland.

 Descendant Report ~ This starts with the oldest generation in a particular line and includes children in each generation.

 Family Group Sheet ~ These are on individual pages that include wife, husband, and children, along with any notes or stories that may have been found.
 My report didn’t have any special facts or stories, but I’ve heard from others who have found immigration documents or citizenship papers and things of that sort.

 Mrs. Manges was able to compile all of this from the information I gave her (going back to great-grandparent generation on all four sides), census records, and other ancestry records.

 What We Learned about Our Family

 I knew that our family roots were Irish predominantly, as well as Scottish, but I didn’t know when our family came to America.
-I discovered family history going all the way back the 1400s and as it appears from these charts, it is all traced back to Ireland with some family from Scotland.
+I discovered family history going all the way back to the 1400s and as it appears from these charts, it is all traced back to Ireland with some family from Scotland.
 So, that much I knew, but not the “when” part of it.
 It looks like my family made the trip across the pond in the late 1600s, so not all that long after the Pilgrims.
-That is some really neat information to have and pass along to my daughters
+That is some really neat information to have and pass along to my daughters.

 As a writer, I like seeing all the names in the family because it gives me an opportunity to name some of the characters in my books and stories after actual family members.
 In that way I’ll be honoring the memory of family I never had the chance to know in person.